What plastic item would you love to ban? 15 ocean experts (and TED speakers) tell us.

 Plastic straws.
 I saw a heartbreaking video of a plastic straw being extracted from a sea turtle.
 Searching for reusable straws in my kitchen, I found some of my daughter’s plastic cartoon-character straws.
 I’m thinking of starting to carry a Tweetie Bird straw to use for drinks and as a conversation piece.
 Businesses should either ban plastic straws or make people request them if they need them.

-— Nancy Rabelais (TED talk: The “dead zone” of the Gulf of Mexico)
+— Nancy Rabalais (TED talk: The “dead zone” of the Gulf of Mexico)

 Plastic straws.
 They’re used for a matter of minutes, then last for years and years.
 I’ve seen them tangled up in various marine animals as I’ve dug in the ocean, and, of course, they get littered all over the place.
 Paper straws are a perfect replacement.